kenhara/r-for-business-administration/README.md

+#MIGRATION NOTICE
+This document is a work in progress.
+It is being migrated from a private Google Doc to LaTeX Memoir.
+This new format is more conducive to sharing, collaborating, and receiving contributions.
+It also gives users the option to enjoy the contents of this document without being forced to use Google Docs.

 # R for Business Administration
 Content in the original document was licensed under GNU Free Documentation License (GFDL) version 1.3.
 License is being